nicosxt/syntonikka.xyz/content/PAGES/SUBPAGES/BBHome_Pages/meeting 1 - Nov 23, 2023.md

 - Sophia + Nico + whoever invests to co-own the land.
 If land gets sold, money gets decided via shares.
 - All owners of the land will collectively share costs of future improvement (property taxes, rental costs, other fixes)
 - Will + Behn to be on the board with voting rights for big moves that shall happen with the land.
+Questions:
+- How to evaluate improvement of the property in terms of shares?

 ##### Order of Operations
 - Clean up pink trailer
 - Clean up front trash space
+- Think about the back teardrop trailer
 - Set up Legal agreement